allegro/blog/_posts/2023-05-18-save-money-on-large-database.md

 handles the database.
 Thanks to meeting this condition, it was possible to successfully connect to the database and perform the export operation.

-The virtual machine turned out to be not a significant cost, as all operations performed are not computationally demanding (both CPU and RAM usage were low), which allowed us to use a very resource-efficient machine.
-The only notable extension of its functionality is **accelerated networking**, as it must work with transfer data over the network and we needed good performance.
+The virtual machine turned out to be not a significant cost, as all performed operations were not computationally demanding (both CPU and RAM usage were low), which allowed us to use a very resource-efficient machine.
+The only notable extension of its functionality is **accelerated networking**, as it must work with data transfer over the network and we needed good performance.

 ## Testing